The earliest phases of CNO enrichment in galaxies: Early chemical enrichment: the gaseous medium of high-redshift galaxies

-Figure~\ref{fig:9} presents the elemental abundance ratio $\rm log(N/O)$ in the ISM of GN-z11 predicted by a model tailored to this galaxy (see Sect.~\ref{high redshift galaxy}) as a function of $\rm log(O/H)+12$, used as a proxy for metallicity.
-The different traces illustrate the chemical evolution of different clumps, each harbouring one Pop~III polluter at the beginning of the simulation, at fixed density so as to reproduce the observed properties of GN-z11.
-In the left panel, the traces are colour-coded based on the time elapsed from the beginning of the simulation, whereas in the right panel different colours indicate different masses of the Pop~III stars that pre-enriched the ISM.
-Note that we specifically selected models where the ISM was pre-enriched by faint Pop~III SNe, as Pop~III SNe with higher explosion energies are not able to achieve log(N/O) values that align with the observational data (see Fig.~\ref{fig:no_ prob}).
-We observe three distinct chemical enrichment paths, each directly linked to the mass of the Pop~III SN that pre-enriched the ISM.
+Figure~\ref{fig:9} presents the elemental abundance ratio $\rm log(N/O)$ {as a function of $\rm log(O/H)+12$ as a proxy for metallicity in the ISM of GN-z11, predicted by a model tailored to this galaxy (see Sect.~\ref{high redshift galaxy}).} The different traces illustrate the chemical evolution of different clumps, each harbouring one Pop~III polluter at the beginning of the simulation, at fixed density so as to reproduce the observed properties of GN-z11.
+In the left panel, the traces are colour-coded based on the time elapsed from the beginning {of star formation in the model, whereas in the middle panel} different colours indicate different masses of the Pop~III stars that pre-enriched the ISM.
+Note that we specifically selected models where the ISM was pre-enriched by faint Pop~III SNe, as Pop~III SNe with higher explosion energies are not able to achieve log(N/O) values that align with the observational data (see Fig.~\ref{fig:no_ prob}). {The stellar mass and star formation rate (Fig.~\ref{fig:9}, right-hand panel) predicted by the model at the time of the observations, 440~Myr after the Big Bang, are $8.8 \times 10^8$~M$_\odot$ and 25 M$_\odot$~yr$^{-1}$, respectively, which perfectly align with the data (by construction).}

-In the first path, the trace starts at low values of $\rm log(N/O)\lesssim -3$ and $7 < \rm log(O/H) + 12 < 7.5$, gradually increasing in $\rm log(N/O)$ over time.
-The starting point of the track reflects the enrichment from low-mass Pop~III stars ($m_{\rm Pop \: III} \leq 20$~M$_{\odot}$), as shown in the right panel of Fig.~\ref{fig:9}, while the subsequent rapid increase in log(N/O) first and, then, also in $\rm log(O/H)+12$ is due to the subsequent contribution of massive Pop~II stars.

-The second path involves Pop~III SNe with masses in the range 20--50~M$_{\odot}$ that pre-enrich the ISM to very low metallicity levels, $\rm \log(O/H)< 6.0$, and extremely high $\rm log(N/O) > 0$ values.
-Following this initial phase, the $\rm log(N/O)$ ratio rapidly declines due to significant oxygen production from subsequent Pop~II SNe, to slightly increase later mostly because of primary nitrogen production from Pop~II massive stars boosted by rotation.
+{Two distinct sets of evolutionary tracks are visible, each corresponding to different star formation bursts.
+The dark purple tracks in Figure \ref{fig:9} (left panel) represent the chemical evolution during the initial low-level star formation activity, which lasts for approximately 40 Myr from the onset of galaxy formation.
+The lighter-coloured tracks correspond to the second star formation burst, which begins 40 Myr after the beginning of the simulation and evolves for approximately 60 Myr.
+Both bursts are fed by infall of gas of primordial chemical composition and initiated by pre-enrichment from Pop~III stars, which establishes the starting points of the $\rm log(N/O)$ vs $\rm log(O/H) + 12$ tracks.}